 Second of two highest priority projects of GEOSCAN Technologies is AVIS - "Development of autonomous video-information system for verification of spacecraft separation and monitoring of their state".
 The project work program includes the development of separation, approaching and docking technologies for nano satellites of numerous applications.
 This program is realized in cooperation with RSC ENERGIA under financial support of Skolkovo Foundation.

-Significant part of GT activity is devoted towards the development of GEOSCAN NETWORK - a Rapid Deployment System for Broadband Wireless Communications, based on a HAPS (High Altitude Platform Station), using Russian made M-55 stratospheric aircraft.
-This is a project developed in close collaboration with MDB (RF) and QucomHaps Holding (Ireland).
-A branch of this project called Rapidly Deployable Emergency Communications System is of the strategic importance for the creation of global security network as a tool for provision of communications, broadcasting and monitoring of the environment over the regions damaged due to large scale natural or technological disasters.
-One of practically important results achieved in a frame of this work is the development of circular multiuser beam-free phased array for wireless communications made by Igor Sergeev and his colleges.
-This development has already aroused an interest of the mobile communications market thanks to higher capacity of the network provided by such antennas.
+A significant part of GT activity is devoted towards the development of HATP (High Altitude Platform Station), which is a Rapid Deployment System for Broadband Wireless Communications using Russian-made M-55 stratospheric aircraft.
+This is a project developed in close collaboration with MYASISHCHEV Design Bureau (Russia) and QucomHaps Holding (Ireland).
+A branch of this project called Rapidly Deployable Emergency Communications System is of strategic importance for the creation of a global security network as a tool for the provision of communications, broadcasting and monitoring of the environment over the regions damaged due to large scale natural or technological disasters.
+One of the practically important results achieved in a frame of this work is the development of a circular multiuser beam-free phased array for wireless communications made by Igor Sergeev and his colleges.
+This development has aroused interest in the mobile communications market thanks to the higher capacity of the network provided by such antennas.